CDRT/mk_blog/docs/posts/scripted_repo_creation.md

 **2nd Pass**

 Only drivers and apps are filtered for installation.
+Depending on the model, a second step of this pass will pick up any dependent drivers that weren't visible until its parent driver was installed during the 1st pass.

 !!! note
     In some cases, typically with Thunderbolt, there may be a requirement that the latest driver needs to be installed *before* the firmware can be updated.
 This pass will ensure those drivers are installed before the firmware is installed in the next pass.